From Power On to Main(): How an OS Boots

 Before your beautiful React app loads, your CPU has to wake up in a mode that resembles a 40-year-old Intel 8086 chip.

-1. The BIOS/UEFI Phase
+1. The Firmware Phase (BIOS or UEFI)

-It reads the first 512 bytes (Sector 0) of the drive.
-This is the MBR (Master Boot Record).
-If the last 2 bytes are 0x55AA, it loads that code into memory at 0x7C00 and jumps there.
+3. Reads the first 512 bytes (Sector 0) into memory at 0x7C00 and jumps there.

-2. The Bootloader (Legacy Mode)
+2. The Bootloader

-3. Entering Protected Mode
+3. CPU Mode Switch

-; Switch to Protected Mode
+; Switch to Protected Mode (simplified)

 cli ; Disable interrupts